Season Schedule

 Written and Directed by members of the Training Company

 This festival of new works is the culminating event for the directors and writers of the Training Company.
 Along with their coursework, directors and playwrights will have observed the process of bringing a new script to life in a professional rehearsal setting.
-Each pair of writers and directors will workshop a play which they have developed over the summer.
-Featuring performances by the actors of the Training Company, these short plays reflect the student's unique voice and vision for the future of American theater.
+Each pair of writers and directors will workshop a play that they have developed over the summer.
+Featuring performances by the actors of the Training Company, these short plays reflect the students’ unique voice and vision for the future of American theater.

 Free and open to the public.
 Reservation required.
-Tickets can be reserved beginning on June 15, 2023.
+Tickets can be reserved beginning on June 13, 2024.